aryehof/dart-eventsubscriber/README.md

 [![Pub Package](https://img.shields.io/pub/v/eventsubscriber.svg?style=flat-square)](https://pub.dev/packages/eventsubscriber)

-A Flutter widget that supports subscribing to one or more named [EventNotifier][eventnotifier] events.
+A Flutter widget that supports subscribing to an [Event].

- The `EventSubscriber` widget will be notified and rebuilt when a subscribed event occurs, allowing some changing aspect of a problem domain model to be displayed in your Flutter user interface.
+ The `EventSubscriber` widget will be notified and rebuilt when the [Event] occurs, allowing some changing aspect of an observed object to be displayed in your Flutter user interface.

 ## See also

-[EventNotifier][eventnotifier] - broadcasts named events to interested subscribers.
+[Event] - broadcasts events to interested subscribers.

 ## Dependencies

 - [Flutter][flutter] - This Dart package has a dependency on the `Flutter` framework.
-- [EventNotifier][eventnotifier] - Indirect.
-Typically one will 'mixin' EventNotifier with your domain model.
-Your domain model would then be the dependency.
+- [Event] - Supports the creation of lightweight custom Dart Events, that allow interested subscribers to be notified that something has happened.
+Provides a notification mechanism across independent packages/layers/modules.

 ## Usage